PhysiCell-Tools/python-loader/man/docstring/mcds.plot_contour.md

             xyequal: boolean; default True
                 to specify equal axis spacing for x and y axis.

-            figsize: tuple of floating point numbers; default is None the specif the figure x and y measurement in inch.
+            figsizepx: list of two integers; default is None size of the figure in pixels, (x, y). the given x and y will be rounded to the nearest even number, to be able to generate movies from the images.
+                None tries to take the values from the initial.svg file. fall back setting is [640, 480].

+            figbgcolor: string; default is None which is transparent (png) or white (jpeg, tiff).
+                figure background color.

+            ext: string; default is None
+                output image format. possible formats are jpeg, png, and tiff.
-                None result in the default matplotlib setting, which is [6.4, 4.8].
+                None will return the matplotlib fig object.

             ax: matplotlib axis object; default setting is None the ax object, which will be used as a canvas for plotting.